Techniques for rat and mice tracking / How to identify rodent droppings

 - For Detecting: Animal Urine

-- Use with yellow goggles will enhance ability to see urine, but is not necessary.
+- The use of teh UV Light with yellow goggles will enhance ability to see urine.

-Use it in conjunction with a detection system that uses cotton balls with fully RodoFiber- non-toxic fluorescent powder that will coat their bodies for easy tracking rodent or animal urine.
+Use it in conjunction with a detection system that uses cotton balls with RodoFiber- non-toxic fluorescent powder that will coat their bodies for tracking rodent or animal urine.